-The consolidated entities assess at the reporting date whether there is any indication that the net carrying amount of an asset exceeds its recoverable amount.
+The Institution assesses at the reporting date whether there is any indication that the net carrying amount of an asset exceeds its recoverable amount.
 If this is the case, the carrying amount of the asset is reduced to its recoverable amount and future depreciation charges are adjusted in proportion to the revised carrying amount and to the new remaining useful life, if the useful life has to be re-estimated.
-Any reduction in the carrying amount of the assets is recognized with a charge to "Impairment losses (net) - Other assets" in the consolidated income statement.
+Any reduction in the carrying amount of the assets is recognized with a charge to "Impairment losses (net) - Other assets" in the income statement.

-Similarly, if there is an indication of a recovery in the value of an asset, the consolidated entities recognize the reversal of the impairment loss recognized in prior periods in the abovementioned consolidated income statement heading, and adjust the future depreciation charges accordingly.
-In no circumstances may the reversal of an impairment loss on an asset raise its carrying amount above that which it would have had no impairment losses been recognized in prior years.
+Similarly, if there is an indication of a recovery in the value of an asset, the Institution recognizes the reversal of the impairment loss recognized in prior periods in the abovementioned income statement heading, and adjusts the future depreciation charges accordingly.
+In no circumstances may the reversal of an impairment loss on an asset raise its carrying amount above that which it would have had no impairment losses had been recognized in prior years.